 The major issue, of course, is that I was the only fucker who had a B.I.O-Bug.
 This meant that Stomper had nobody to communicate with, nobody to engage in fisticuffs with, nobody to love, dammit.
 Had he been involved in a robust Bug community, who knows what kind of possibilities we would have experienced.
 In my mind, he would have participated in an underground Bugfighting ring; a hardened warrior with a thirst only for blood and infrared technology.

-Instead, I think I used him for all of twenty minutes before I turned him off and put him in the closet for twenty years, much like I did with my Tamagotchi, my Furby, and my bastard son Charles.
+Instead, I think I used him for all of thirty minutes before I turned him off and put him in the closet for twenty years, much like I did with my Tamagotchi, my Furby, and my bastard son Charles.

 But now, he has a final shot at redemption.
 I've loaded him up with four AA batteries, set up a target for him to murder, and given him a pep talk that would inspire armies.